 Together, the libraries of the schools of the Boston Theological Institute own over 4 million volumes in theology and related disciplines.
+You can browse highlights from our member library collections here.
 The collections are accessible to all BTI students and faculty.
 A new system for borrowing, replacing the BTI library card, was implemented on August 1, 2018.
 To gain access to BTI lending, you must opt-in for your information to be shared with each library.
 This will allow BTI libraries to verify that you attend a member school.
 View the full instructions for opting in for all students.

 Students who have a BTI Portal Account simply need to opt-in via the BTI Portal.